Joint Deep Multi-Graph Matching and 3D Geometry Learning from Inhomogeneous 2D Image Collections: Proposed Method

 where $\circ$ represents the concatenation operation.

-Similarly as for the reconstruction loss, the projection of the deformed universe points onto the image plane should be close to the observed 2D points.
-Additionally, since the static 3D universe points should reflect the rough geometry of the underlying 3D object, the offset $S_j$ should be small.
+We enforce that the projection of the deformed universe points onto the image plane should be close to the observed 2D points, similar to the reconstruction loss in Eq. ~\eqref{eq:reconstructionLoss}.
+Since the static 3D universe points should reflect the rough geometry of the underlying 3D object, the offset $S_j$ should be small.
 Therefore, we introduce the deformed reconstruction loss and the offset regulariser as